HinaKhan94/address-book/README.md

 ### Typography
    * The main text font is the default font in the command line terminal.
-   * Font chosen for the title =
-   * For the body including the start button =

 ### MVP
    * A simple yet fully functionable app was created to add, find, update, delete and display contacts to anyone who looks for a contact in the system
    * It also checks for any invalid errors and handles them according for the program to keep running wihtout causing any problem to the user.

 ### Planned features
-   * The initial plan waas to have a simple address manager with options to add, find, update, delete and display contacts.
+   * The initial plan was to have a simple address manager with options to add, find, update, delete and display contacts.
    * The added information is then stored in google sheet via an API call.